 Why do we have to pick a new authorized agent to receive fingerprint based CHRI?
 Why can’t our management company/HR company continue to provide this service?

-Michigan has been out of compliance with Public Law 92-544 in allowing private vendors/management companies to access to fingerprint based CHRI.
+Michigan has been out of compliance with Public Law 92-544 in allowing private vendors/management companies to have access to fingerprint based CHRI.
 The recent directive from the Michigan State Police (MSP) will bring Michigan into compliance with federal law.

 Who is authorized to view the fingerprint based CHRI?

-The following individuals are authorized to view fingerprint based CHRI (the “authorized agent”):
+The following individuals are examples in our current situation identified as authorized user/personnel to view fingerprint based CHRI (the “authorized agent”):

 Current board members of the Academy